scipy-conference/scipy_proceedings/papers/nadia_tahiri/nadia_tahiri.rst

    FP Rate = FPR = \frac{FP}{(TN+FP)}

-We examined these five evaluation metrics on this study.
+We examined these five evaluation metrics in our study (see the next section for the results of the F1 measure)

 Python Script
 -------------